Harshman033/crypto-price-tracker/README.md

  npm i express axios
 ```
 Note- Make sure that inside "package.json" file the "type" is set to "module".
+Note - I have removed my API Key.
+You have to create your own APIKey from CoinGecko website and use it here.

 Lastly, run the project on your local server using-
 ```bash